 What I do see all around me are a great many professing Christians living apparently compromised lives, much as I did for years, not realizing who Jesus Christ really is.
 In a similar manner I took the indwelling Holy Spirit for granted.
 Yet both Jesus and the Holy Spirit are God.
-What an awesome thing it is to realize that the living God, who brought the universe into existence, actually comes to live in us humans—(in those of us who chosen Jesus as Lord that is).
+What an awesome thing it is to realize that the living God, who brought the universe into existence, actually comes to live in us humans—(in those of us who have chosen Jesus as Lord, that is).

 I see three groups of professing Christians around these days.

 Sadly, persons in any of these three groups may not be very useful to Jesus.
 Fanatics are not helpful either.
 Each individual who has ever lived is unique and has the potential of being a bright shining light in a dark world.
 See also The Ego Papers.

 There is a fourth group which ought to be discussed.
 These are the rebellious.
 Many pursue their own course in life resisting God’s grace and mercy as long as they can--but eventually relinquishing themselves—capitulating—to Jesus.